tree1111/SPAHSIC_ICASSP2019/README.md

 # SPAHSIC_ICASSP2019
-This is the code for ICASSP2019 "An Efficient Algorithm for Hyperspectral Image Clustering"
+This is the codes for ICASSP2019 "An Efficient Algorithm for Hyperspectral Image Clustering"